How successful was Frome’s move to online programmes

 The club needs money, so is it not sensible to have them on sale?

-Our main aim at the club is to get more people through the gate on a matchday.
+Our main aim at the club is to get more people through the gate on a match-day.
 All our performance targets are based on this metric.
-If giving away the programme gets more people reading about Frome Town and starting to engage.
-That’s the real win for the club.
+If giving away the programme gets more people reading about Frome Town and starting to engage, followed by more turning up at games...that’s the real win for the club.

-Also, to be clear there is no current plans to charge for the digital version.
-The costs were all just to cover the printing costs.
+The club have been clear there is no current plans to charge for the digital version.
+The costs to fans were always just to cover the printing costs.
+With no printing the club do not want to put any barriers to the fans staying informed.

 How long does it take to create each programme?